mdenet/models25_tutorial/README.md

 We now have more panels to explore.
 We still have the editor for our models in the top-left corner.
 In the top-right corner, we still have the diagram panel that can show us the meta-model for our language or the object-diagram for our current model as before.
 Below this, we have four panels for building our transformation:

-1. The middle left panel is where you will write your transformation code using the [Epsilon Transformation Language (ETL)](https://eclipse.dev/epsilon/doc/etl/).
+1. The middle left panel is where students write their transformation code using the [Epsilon Transformation Language (ETL)](https://eclipse.dev/epsilon/doc/etl/).
 It already contains a basic transformation.
 Thank you to the Epsilon team, who have written this transformation as part of their library of examples.
 2. Once the transformation has been run, you will be able to see an object diagram of the model your transformation has produced in the middle right panel, if the transformation has been successful.
 3. The lower left panel is a console view, which will show output from the running transformation, if any.
 This will show error messages, but you can also send text there by including print statements in your code.
 Try adding `"Hello World".println();` just above the line that reads `t.title = s.title;` and run the ETL script to see how this works.
 4. In the bottom right corner, you can see the definition of the meta-model of the language in which your output model will be produced.
 This tells you what classes, attributes, and relationships you need to fill out.

 Click on the green run button in the ETL panel and see what happens.
 Compare the object diagram of your model with the object diagram of the transformation result.
 Follow the ETL description to understand how this is produced.

-> *Discussion task:* Spend 5 minutes exploring the result of running the transformation and compare it to the transformation script.
-Note down your observations; you can also discuss these with your neighbour.
-We will then discuss as a group and try to make sense of the ETL script.

 #### Make a change

 Next, try to change the ETL script so that in addition to producing a `Deliverable` object for each `Task`, it fills in the `authors` attribute of the newly created `Deliverable` with a list of the persons working on the task sorted by the percentage of their time they have been working on the task.
 You can use the `concat(separator : String) : String` operation on the sequence of efforts to turn it into a suitable string.

-> *Discussion task:* Work with your neighbour for 10 minutes on this.
-Then, we will discuss as a group.

-#### Where next?

-> *Extension task.* If you want to explore more beyond the contents of today's session, try extending the transformation to compute the cost of each deliverable based on the salary and percentage of the people contributing to it.
-You will need to first extend the deliverables meta-model with an extra attribute to contain the cost information.

 ## Thank you